Master of Engineering Technical Management in Technical Management

 - A maximum of 3 hours of 693 (Professional Study) may be used with the approval of the METM Program Director.

 - Extension courses are not acceptable for credit.

-Exceptions will be permitted only in unusual cases and when petitioned by the student’s program and approved by the Director of the Master of Engineering Technical Management Program and the Office of Graduate and Professional Studies.
+Exceptions will be permitted only in unusual cases and when petitioned by the student’s program and approved by the Director of the Master of Engineering Technical Management Program and the Graduate and Professional School.

 A final oral examination is not required for the Master of Engineering Technical Management degree.
 Except as noted above, the requirements for the degree of Master of Engineering Technical Management are identical with those for the degree of Master of Science.

 A student must complete 4 credit hours in resident study at Texas A&M University to satisfy the residence requirement for the Master of Engineering Technical Management.

 Students who are employed full-time while completing their degree may fulfill total residence requirements by completion of less-than-full time course loads each semester.
 In order to be considered for this, the student is required to submit a Petition for Waivers and Exceptions along with verification of his/her employment to the Graduate and Professional School.

 All degree requirements must be completed within a period of seven consecutive years for the degree to be granted.
 A course will be considered valid until seven years after the end of the semester in which it was taken.
 Graduate credit for coursework which is more than seven calendar years old may not be used to satisfy degree requirements.